-In 2018, the Board received reports on key strategic issues, risks, competitive developments and corporate opportunities related to the Company.
+In 2019, the Board received reports on key strategic issues, risks, competitive developments and corporate opportunities related to the Company.
 Management ensures that the key strategic elements are incorporated into OPG's annual budget and business plan, which are reviewed and approved by the Board.
 The Board also periodically receives briefings from external advisors on broad energy industry developments and/or special strategic matters.

-Overseeing the Management of Risk
+Overseeing the Management of Risks

 The Board oversees OPG's approach of identifying, reporting and mitigating the risks that could significantly impact the Company's capacity to achieve its long-term strategic objectives, as well as specific business plan objectives.
-To fulfill its risk oversight responsibilities, the Board has established an Enterprise Risk Management Policy and an Audit and Risk Committee, comprised of independent Directors.
-The committee's mandate includes oversight of the Enterprise Risk Management (ERM) framework that management uses to manage the Company's risk profile.
-The ERM framework assists the Board in understanding how risks may affect the Company and how they are being addressed by management.
-The Audit and Risk Committee receives quarterly reports from OPG's Chief Risk and Audit Executive (CRAE) on enterprise-wide risks, and meets with the CRAE in camera, independent of other Company management.
+To fulfill its risk oversight responsibilities, the Board established an Enterprise Risk Management (ERM) Program with oversight by an Audit and Risk Committee, comprised of independent Directors.
+The ERM program employs a framework that management uses to manage the Company's risk profile, as well as the Company's internal audit program.
+The ERM program assists the Board in understanding how risks may affect the Company and how they are being addressed by management.
+The Audit and Risk Committee receives quarterly reports from OPG's Chief Risk and Audit Executive (CRAE) on enterprise-wide risks and internal audit findings, and meets with the CRAE in camera.

 Through the Compensation, Leadership and Governance Committee, the Board also monitors the risks associated with the Executive Compensation Program, to preclude the Company's decision-makers from taking excessive risk in order to achieve incentives under the compensation plans.
-The CRAE and Senior Vice President, People & Culture and Chief Ethics Officer jointly review the executive compensation framework on an annual basis to identify any potential for unintended risk-taking.
-The Senior Vice President, People & Culture and Chief Ethics Officer provides an annual report to the Compensation, Leadership and Governance Committee on the results of their review.
+The CRAE and Senior Vice President, Human Resources jointly review the executive compensation framework on an annual basis to identify any potential for unintended risk-taking.
+The Senior Vice President, Human Resources provides an annual report to the Compensation, Leadership and Governance Committee on the results of their review.